top of page

 Simple Answer: You can determine how much money to allocate to savings using the following budget rules.

 • Emergency Fund: An emergency fund should cover 3-9 months of essential expense (needs).
-For example, if you spend 2000 dollars on needs for 4 months, you may want to save around this much money.
-You can start by saving 20 dollars per week, per se, and achieve this value in your emergency fund after 100 days, or around 14 weeks.
+For example, if you spend 2000 dollars on needs for 4 months, you may want to save 2000 dollars in this period of time.
+You can start by saving 20 dollars per week, per se, and achieve this value in your emergency fund after 100 days, or about 14 weeks.
 Keep in mind that an emergency fund isn't necessary until you become an adult.

 • Long-term Saving (retirement): You should save around 10-15% of your paycheck towards retirement